KarlReynolds/pbm2asciiblock/README.md

 		- objectify & prettyify code (This code is essentially a proof of concept.)
 		- robustify treatment for arbitrary comment position
 		- modify to accept also P4 "RAW PBM" binary files, or other image data types.
-		- add figure & ground reversal feature, so output can be adapted for dark or light backgrounds.
-(Use NOT operator on PixelVal)
+		- add figure & ground reversal feature, so output can be adapted for dark or light backgrounds (Use NOT operator on PixelVal for this?)

 7. GALLERY OF EXAMPLES